 With the continued dissemination of the 10,000 Steps program across Queensland and beyond, it is important to investigate and monitor the awareness of the program in the general population.
-Currently, 51.7% of Queensland residents are aware of the 10,000 Steps program.
-This is less than the awareness statistics observed in 2009 indicating that awareness of the 10,000 Steps program has slightly decreased over the past 12 months.
+Currently, 60.4% of Queensland residents are aware of the 10,000 Steps program.
+This is more than the awareness statistics observed in 2010 indicating that awareness of the 10,000 Steps program has increased over the past 12 months.

-In 2010, awareness of 10,000 Steps was found to be associated with resident's geographical location, with residents from the rest of Queensland more likely to be aware of 10,000 Steps than those from Brisbane and Moreton districts.
-This relationship was also seen in 2005, 2006, 2007, 2008 and 2009.
-[2-6] This finding can be explained by the promotion and dissemination of 10,000 Steps activities across Queensland.
+In 2011, awareness of 10,000 Steps was found to be associated with resident's geographical location, with residents from the rest of Queensland more likely to be aware of 10,000 Steps than those from Brisbane and Moreton districts.
+This relationship was also seen in each previous year.
+[2-7] This finding can be explained by the promotion and dissemination of 10,000 Steps activities across Queensland.
 As 10,000 Steps began in regional Queensland, individuals from the rest of Queensland sub-sample have been exposed to the program for a longer duration of time which would result in a higher proportion of residents reporting awareness.
 It has also been observed that there are a higher number of community based 10,000 Steps programs (i.e. Mackay, Cairns, Townsville, and Rockhampton) initiated in the rest of Queensland than in the Brisbane and Moreton Bay districts.
 Although a significant difference still exists between awareness of individuals located in Brisbane and Moreton districts and the rest of Queensland, awareness levels in Brisbane and Moreton districts continues to increase.
 With continued promotion and dissemination in the Brisbane and Moreton Bay districts, awareness of the 10,000 Steps program should reach similar levels throughout Queensland.
 The development of further Brisbane projects will hopefully contribute to and increase the awareness of the 10,000 Steps program in this region.

-Analysis of the 2010 data revealed that awareness was also associated with gender, age, annual household income, occupation and BMI category.
-Similar results have been found in previous studies investigating 10,000 Steps awareness in Queensland.
-[2-6] Furthermore, when data from all variables were combined and analysed, awareness was found to be associated with location, gender, age, occupation and BMI category.
+Analysis of the 2011 data revealed that awareness was also associated with gender, age, occupation and BMI category.
+Similar results have been found in the previous studies investigating 10,000 Steps awareness in Queensland.
+[2-7] Furthermore, when data from all seven years of the QSS were combined and analysed, awareness was found to be associated with location, gender, age, years of education, household income, occupation and BMI category.
 These findings indicate that certain demographic sub-groups of the population are more likely to be aware of 10,000 Steps than others.
-Women, older adults, individuals from the rest of Queensland and individuals who were overweight or obese were more likely to be aware of the 10,000 Steps program than their respective reference groups.
+Women, older adults, individuals from the rest of Queensland, individuals with more than 15 years of education, those individuals who come from a household which earns over %52,000, blue collar workers and individuals who were overweight or obese were more likely to be aware of the 10,000 Steps program than their respective reference groups.

 It is unclear why certain sub-groups of the population are more likely to be aware of the 10,000 Steps program.
-Middle age women appear to report the greatest awareness.
+As in previous years, middle age individuals and women appear to report the greatest awareness.
 The nature of the 10,000 Steps program may be more appealing to mid-age women, as both this program and other pedometer based physical activity promotion programs have reported higher levels of awareness and participation in this sub-group.
-[9-11] Statistics for 2010 show that 33% of women in Australia chose walking as a sporting and/ or recreational activity, whereas only 17% of men made this selection.
-[12] This suggests that walking is a more favourable sporting and/ or recreational choice for women.
+[8-10] Statistics for 2011 show that 30% of women in Australia chose walking as a sporting and/ or recreational activity, whereas only 15.6% of men made this selection.
+[11] This suggests that walking is a more favourable sporting and/ or recreational choice for women.